 Re-admission of the Press and Public: Announcement of the decision of the Sub-Committee

-This is an application for a licence made under section 17 of the Licensing Act 2003 in relation to Nez, 418C Watford Way, London, NW7 2QJ (the “Premises”).
+This is an application for a licence made under section 17 of the Licensing Act 2003 in relation to TFC Burnt Oak Broadway, 104 Burnt Oak Broadway, Edgware, HA8 0BE (the “Premises”).

 Given the current COVID 19 pandemic, the licensing Sub-Committee was held by way of a virtual Teams Meeting.
-Representations were made by the Applicant’s representative Mr Mark Altman, the Licensing Officer and two objectors.
+Submissions were made by Mr Toby Lewin-Lloyd, of Ucar Properties representatives for the Applicant, Ms Ercan Ucar, client representative for the Applicant, and Zekiel Cudjoe for the Licensing Authority.

 The Sub-Committee has considered all written and oral representations, as well as the relevant statutory legislation, statutory guidance, licensing objectives and Barnet’s Licensing Policy.